ecoppen/futuresboard/docs/server_setup.md

 Install the Python package installer with `apt-get install python3-pip` which will be used to install the libraries required for most python programs

+## Installing from requirements
+If you have installed Python 3.11 then you may have to include `--break-system-packages` at when installing any requirements to a project

 ## Session management

 Sessions can be managed through multiple `screen`s however we have already installed the session manager `tmuxp` that allows the creation and termination of sessions with `tmux` easily.